Trafficking of children: Children in drug trades

 Children are also used in drug trades in all regions of the world.
 Specifically, children are often trafficked into exploitation as either drug couriers or dealers, and then 'paid' in drugs, such that they become addicted and further entrapped.
 Due to the illicit nature of drug trafficking, children who are apprehended are often treated as criminals, when in reality they are often the ones in need of legal assistance.
 While comprehensive worldwide statistics regarding the prevalence of this practice are unknown, several useful regional studies have been conducted.
 For example, the ILO has investigated the use of Afghan children in the heroin trade and child involvement in the drug trades of Brazil.
 Scholar Luke Dowdney specifically studied children in the drug trade in Rio de Janeiro, Brazil; he found that children involved in the drug trades are at significantly higher risk of engaging in violence, particularly murder.

 Adoption

 Children may be trafficked for the purposes of adoption, particularly international adoption.
 Children are sourced from orphanages or kidnapped, or parents may be tricked, cajoled or coerced into relinquishing custody.

+Medical research

+It is often difficult to recruit pediatric cases for phase 1 toxicity trials of experimental drugs.
+Because international adoptees are vulnerable and because medical personnel have authority over legal guardians, facilitation of international adoption to effectively traffic children for enrollment in pharmaceutical clinical trials is a practice by many medical research universities.

 Disreputable international adoption agencies then arrange international adoptions, charging high fees to prospective adoptive parents.
 The Hague Convention on the Protection of Children and Cooperation in regard to Intercountry Adoption is an international agreement designed to protect children from such exploitation and to assist in preventing such illegal intercountry adoptions.